mozilla-mobile/fenix/docs/architecture-overview-outline.md

 Views set listeners on to UI elements, which trigger calls to one or more Interactors.

-REVIEWER NOTE: above this point is a first draft.
-Below is still an outline

 ### Important notes
 - Unlike other common implementations of unidirectional data flow, which typically have one global Store of data, we maintain a smaller Store for each screen.
 - Stores and their State are persisted across configuration changes via an Architecture Components ViewModel.